This help page offers specific instructions on how to use the Dealio Toolbar

 There are two ways to compare prices:

-- Enter your the product you're looking for into the Dealio Toolbar search field, select Dealio as your search option and hit Search.
+1. Enter your the product you're looking for into the Dealio Extension search field, select Dealio as your search option and hit Search.
 From the results, click on any product to compare prices.

-- Click the Dealio button on your toolbar, then either click "Products" tab on the page to see the current hot products, or click a category under "Browse" and browse through the various products shown.
+2. Click the Dealio button on your extension, then either click "Products" tab on the page to see the current hot products, or click a category under "Browse" and browse through the various products shown.

 Q